-Welcome to the 2015-16 school year.
+Welcome to the 2016-17 school year.
 As you read this letter and become familiar with the contents of the Student - Parent Handbook, our school staff is busy assuring that the building is ready to greet all of our students and staff on opening day.
-This year we are embarking on the new schedule with longer instructional periods and an embedded lunch period for all students.
-We realize it will take some adjustment and are very excited to work with our students, educators, and parents to implement it.
 You will find at the back of the book a school calendar indicating the schedule for each day of school.
 This will be an important resource for students.
 We look forward to a busy and productive school year for all of Fairfield Warde's students.